 - The GSM network is the most extensive pattern converting data into digital signals (SMS) between the rates 64 kbps and 120 kbps, but the data transfer speeds are very limited.

-Now that you know the reasons why your internet is so slow, you can start checking your speeds, or might as well upgrade your internet plan.
+Start checking your speeds, or might as well upgrade your internet plan.
 You can also give your hardware the necessary fixes or reboots to increase the signal.

 Of course, don’t forget that your hardware has its limitations.
 Understanding your computer needs will help resolve slow internet speeds and optimize your web for a good connection.